Executive Career Advice: Planning Your ‘Next Act’

 - Outside Ventures: Or, you may find that you can reinvigorate your career via opportunities outside of your role, organisation, or industry.
 Non-Executive Director (NED) roles are a great way to take on added responsibilities or make an impact for an organisation other than your own.
 You may choose to get involved in the board or leadership for a charity, your child’s school, event, or initiative.
 You may also find that the work you put in to establish yourself in the first half of your career has provided you with the freedom, flexibility, or financial abundance to be able to dedicate time or resources to causes you care deeply about.
 You may also find that you are able to command more time for yourself to pursue outside interests and hobbies.

 At the end of the day, the next act of your career can be whatever you want it to be.
-But for it to offer the most fulfilment, you need to be clear on your drivers, values, and what you need as a return.
+But our executive career advice for deriving the most fulfilment is to be clear on your drivers, values, and what you need as a return.
 You have put in the work to get this far and have decided to keep going.
 You are in control of what you do next, so why not shape your career to work for you?
 You’ll be happier and more fulfilled for it.

-Over the last decade the Rialto team have successfully assisted over 6,000 senior executives to navigate to the next act in their career.
+Over the last decade, Rialto Executive Career Coaches have successfully assisted over 6,000 senior executives to navigate to the next act in their career.
+Get in touch with us to get our professional advice for your career change.